hackerschoice/hackerschoice.github.io/segfault/token/index.md

  * Save the world.
  * Hacktivism & IT Security Research.

-Segfault is not for Bug Bounty, Bots, Mining or hosting game servers.
+Segfault is not for Warez, Bug Bounty, Bots, Mining or hosting game servers.

 Upgrade your server with your secret TOKEN:
 ```sh